Using the Excel Range Columns property in VBA

 The following sections explain how you can use worksheet or range object .Columns

 property.
-It begins with explaining two ways to select a column.
+It begins with explaining several ways to select a column.

 The .Columns

-property returns a collection of columns.
-Which columns are to be included is determined by the RowIndex and ColumnIndex properties as explained below.
+Which columns are included is determined by the RowIndex and ColumnIndex properties as explained below.

 There are three classes that support the Columns property: